saraswathyamjith/esolangs/README.md

   - **Subset**: 30 problems

 ### Janus
 A reversible programming language.
-Since the 0.00% accuracy was alarming and raised red flags, the researcher also manually pasted in generated code to https://topps.diku.dk/pirc/?id=janusP, where it also failed to compile with the same errors for a subset of 5 problems.
+Since the 0.00% accuracy via OpenAI's gpt-4o-mini was alarming and raised red flags, the researcher also manually pasted in generated code to https://topps.diku.dk/pirc/?id=janusP, where it also failed to compile with the same errors for a subset of 5 problems.

 - **`JanusSimple.py`**
   Evaluates **OpenAI's gpt-4o-mini** for code generation in Pyth on a simplistic problem set of basic Python problems.